LinkNacional/woo-better-shipping-calculator-for-brazil/README.txt

 == Changelog ==

 = 4.0.0 - 2025/03/26 =
-* Adjustment: Change of the plugin to the Object-Oriented (OO) model.
+* Adjustment: Refactored the plugin to follow the Object-Oriented (OO) model.
+* New settings tab for the plugin.
+* Compatibility with Gutenberg.
+* New number field in the WooCommerce checkout (shortcode and Gutenberg block).

 = 3.2.2 =
 * Tested up to WordPress 6.6